Im·pos·ter Syn·drome (noun)

 What is Imposter Syndrome?

-Imposter Syndrome is the belief that you are not as good as what other people think you are.
+Imposter Syndrome is the belief that you are not as good as other people think you are.
 Common “red flags” are the incessant belief that you are faking it and living with fear and anxiety and that you will be discovered as a fraud.
 Common symptoms include anxiety, self-confidence issues, depression, and an inability to ever relax and enjoy the fruits of your success.
 You simply can never do enough or achieve enough or meet your own standards.

 Imposter Syndrome in Women